Stroke & Transient Ischemic Attack

 1. Sudden Numbness or Weakness

-• Difficulty smiling or raising both arms, with one arm drifting downward.
+• Difficulty smiling or lifting both arms.

-• Difficulty understanding speech or speaking clearly.
+• Difficulty understanding or producing speech.

-3. Vision Problems
+3. Vision changes

-• Sudden trouble seeing in one or both eyes.
+• Sudden vision loss in one or both eyes.

-• Blurred or double vision.
+• Blurred vision or double vision.

-5. Severe Headache
+5. Severe headache

 • A sudden, severe headache with no known cause.

 In the case of a TIA, symptoms come and go quickly and typically resolve within minutes to a few hours.
+TIA symptoms resolve fully but still require emergency care.

 Risk Factors for Stroke & TIA